voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 Image classification datasets
 -----------------------------

+The :class:`fiftyone.types.ImageClassificationDataset <fiftyone.types.dataset_types.ImageClassificationDataset>`
-The :class:`fiftyone.types.dataset_types.ImageClassificationDataset` type represents a labeled dataset consisting of images and their associated classification labels stored in a simple JSON format.
+type represents a labeled dataset consisting of images and their associated classification labels stored in a simple JSON format.

 Datasets of this type are exported in the following format: